 What is this?

-, a blog about a man named Ben, who goes hiking.
+This is Ben Goes Hiking, a blog about a man named Ben, who goes hiking.

 Can you tell me more?

-Surely the title is self-explanatory but:
+Surely the title is self-explanatory.

 This is the website where he writes about that.

-.
+This is not a hardcore blog for those who live life to the edge.
+We don’t cut down toothbrushes.
+We don’t have a Lighterpack.
 We have never bought anything from Z-Packs.
-We’ve heard of cuben fibre, and heard it’s not supposed to be called that anymore, but don’t remember the new term and refuse to look it up.
+We’ve heard of cuben fibre, and that it’s not supposed to be called that anymore, but don’t remember the new term and refuse to look it up.

 The highlight of the site is the adventure stories, where I go off someplace in the front- or backcountry, hopefully for a few days, and write thousands of words about it.
 These are nine-parts diary, one part trail report.
 They are very shabbily edited, designed more than anything so that the author can re-read them five years after the hike and remember the good times he had.
 They are, emphatically, the kind of thing you will like if you like that kind of thing, but if you’re thinking of doing one of the trails I’ve written about, they might have useful information.

 You can also browse the map of adventures, which is a fun way to follow the geography of some of the things I do.
 Each hiking post includes photos, GPS track, elevations, everything to make the hike real short of carrying you on my back.